Violet (ship)

 on 25 November from Port-la-Joye, Île Saint-Jean (Prince Edward Island) for France.
 On board Violet were some 360 Acadian civilians.

 A few days later, the fleet encountered a storm that dispersed the ships.
 Stormy weather continued for several weeks.
 On 10 December Duke William caught sight of Violet, and discovered that she was in difficulties, taking in water fast.
-Violet sank two days later with all hands lost.
+Captain Suggit, upon re-establishing contact with Duke William, notified Captain Nichols that Violet’s pumps were clogged, and that they might sink before morning.
+Duke William set their three pumps aside as a precaution, but were unable to assist as they themselves sprung a leak at 4 the next morning.
+Violet sank two days later, following a violent squall that lasted ten minutes, with all hands lost.

 According to historian Earle Lockerby, 90 passengers had already died before from the appalling conditions on board.
 In the following days, Duke William and Ruby also foundered with great loss of life.